 DNS tunneling attackers utilize DNS infrastructure to communicate the wrong type of information, such as HTTP protocol traffic.
 It is most commonly used to gain access to certain confidential data types and control the compromised infrastructure.

 5.)
 Password Attack

 Experienced hackers can decrypt even secure passwords.
 Various types of cracking programs, such as password sniffers and dictionary attacks, can decode passwords to gain access to confidential information digitally.
-These programs typically work by locating and recovering a password stored on your device or exported using the program.
+These programs typically work by locating and recovering a password on your device.
 The program then uses an algorithm to make continuous guesses until it finds the correct password.

 Use Beau Dietl & Associates to Safely Mitigate Cybersecurity Crime

 To help businesses and individuals safeguard their assets, Beau Dietl & Associates offers cybersecurity services to minimize and prevent Internet crime.
-Our cybersecurity officers are world-renowned and have helped companies of all sizes mitigate risks.
+Our world-famous cybersecurity officers have helped companies of all sizes mitigate risks.
 No job is too big or small for the cybersecurity services team at Beau Dietl & Associates.
 Contact us today to learn more.